arvindmvepa/kaggle_project/README.md

 3. (Optional) Before opening the putty connection, in order to connect to a remote jupyter process, do this to your putty configuration:
     1. In the Putty side bar, click on “SSH”, and then “Tunnels”
     2. Indicate a reasonable “Source port” (8000) and “Destination” (localhost:8888) and then click on “Add”
-    3. Make sure to save your session in Putty so you don’t have to-do all the steps when using Putty.
+    3. Make sure to save your session in Putty so you don’t have re-do all the steps when using Putty.
     4. Click Open on the bottom right of the screen

 ### Set up EC2 environment